JVM bytecode execution engine written in Java/Kotlin

 2023-05-21 17:51:11 [DEBUG] "L8: RETURN"

-The console output displays all the bytecode instructions of this method, the changes in the stack during instruction execution, and the result of each bytecode instruction's execution.
+The console output displays all the bytecode instructions of this method, the changes in the stack during instruction execution, and the results of each bytecode instruction.

 Debugging

-If you need to debug bytecode instructions, you can do so by usingVMExecutorIn theexecute()Method breakpoint
+If you need to debug bytecode instructions, you can set breakpoints before and after the execute() method in VMExecutor.

 fun execute() {